SeaTac Civic Campus

 • If a decision is made to use bonds to raise $ for the purchase cost of land only, does that mean taxes will be needed for rest of infrastructure?
 Who do you think will be able to afford bond purchases in our not- a- large income area?

-cgailey asked 9 days ago
+cgailey asked 5 months ago

 To date, the City Council has not discussed an approach to paying for the Civic Campus that would directly result in an increase to taxes.
 Assuming the City Council decides to proceed with land acquisition, the City Council will continue to discuss how to finance development of the Civic Campus infrastructure after purchasing the land.
 If the City Council proceeds with a public bond for purchasing the land, the bond would be available for anyone to purchase and would have a competitive interest rate – so people want to buy the bond.
 If the City Council proceeds with a private bond, the bond would be designed to be attractive for a single purchase; commonly private bonds are purchased by a bank.